Blake Trahan

 Blake Matthew Trahan (born September 5, 1993) is an American former professional baseball shortstop.
-He played for the Cincinnati Reds of Major League Baseball (MLB).
+He played in Major League Baseball (MLB) for the Cincinnati Reds in 2018.

-Career
+Amateur career

 Trahan attended Kinder High School in Kinder, Louisiana.
 He enrolled at the University of Louisiana at Lafayette to play college baseball for the Louisiana-Lafayette Ragin' Cajuns baseball team.
 In 2015, Trahan was named the Sun Belt Conference Baseball Player of the Year.

-Cincinnati Reds
+Professional career

-Considered a potential first round draft pick in the 2015 MLB Draft, the Cincinnati Reds selected Trahan in the third round, with the 84th overall selection.
+Considered a potential first round draft pick in the 2015 MLB draft, the Cincinnati Reds selected Trahan in the third round, with the 84th overall selection.
 Trahan signed with the Reds, receiving a $708,900 signing bonus, and began his professional career with the Billings Mustangs of the Rookie-level Pioneer League.
-After posting a .312 batting average with an .803 OPS, he was promoted to the Daytona Tortugas of the Class A-Advanced Florida State League to end the season, where he struggled, batting .139 in 11 games.
-In 2016, he returned to Daytona, where he posted a .263 batting average, along with four home runs, 47 RBIs, and 25 stolen bases.
-He played for the Pensacola Blue Wahoos of the Class AA Southern League in 2017 where he batted .222 with two home runs and 27 RBIs in 136 games.
-In 2018, he played for the Louisville Bats of the Class AAA International League.
-The Reds promoted him to the major leagues on September 1.
-He played in 11 games for Cincinnati.
-After the 2018 season, he won the Minor League Baseball Rawlings Gold Glove Award.
+After posting a .312 batting average with a .803 OPS, he was promoted to the Daytona Tortugas of the High-A Florida State League to end the season, where he struggled, batting .139 in 11 games.
+In 2016, Trahan returned to Daytona, where he posted a .263 batting average, along with four home runs, 47 RBI, and 25 stolen bases.

+Trahan played for the Pensacola Blue Wahoos of the Double-A Southern League in 2017 where he batted .222 with two home runs and 27 RBI in 136 games.
+In 2018, he played for the Louisville Bats of the Triple-A International League.
+On September 1, 2018, Trahan was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made 11 appearances for Cincinnati during his rookie campaign, going 3-for-14 (.214).
+After the season, Trahan won the Minor League Baseball Rawlings Gold Glove Award.

 Trahan began the 2019 season with Louisville.
-On August 5, 2019, Trahan was designated for assignment, and outrighted off the roster on August 8.
+On August 5, 2019, Trahan was designated for assignment by Cincinnati following the promotion of Brian O'Grady.
+He cleared waivers and was sent outright to Triple-A Louisville on August 8.

 Trahan participated in 2020 spring training with the Reds, which was canceled due to the COVID-19 pandemic.
 Upon the resumption of the MLB season in July, Trahan was invited to return to the team on June 28, but opted to retire from baseball.